pivotal/cf-onboarding/resources/README.md

 This is an initial place to start storing Boxes & Lines lectures.

-I (Brendan) think it will eventually be very useful to have these for self driven onboardings or additional material for learning.
+I (Brendan) think it could be useful to have recordings for self driven onboarding or for non-pair learning.

 ---
-Here is a Google folder with a few boxes and lines videos (you will see them linked more specifically elsewhere): https://drive.google.com/drive/folders/1mQQUk8pBIESuGpdfmQNzXmQANbPGmNMy
+Here is a Google folder with a few boxes and lines videos: https://drive.google.com/drive/folders/1mQQUk8pBIESuGpdfmQNzXmQANbPGmNMy